yining043/cuopt/docs/cuopt/source/lp-milp-settings.rst

 For now, we do not offer a mechanism to know upfront which solver mode will be the best for a specific problem.

-C API users should use the constants defined in `C API Section for PDLP Solver Modes </cuopt-c/lp-milp/lp-milp-c-api.html#pdlp-solver-mode-constants>`_ for this parameter.
+C API users should use the constants defined in :ref:`pdlp-solver-mode-constants` for this parameter.

-Server Thin client users should use the `PDLPSolverMode enum </cuopt-server/client-api/sh-cli-api.html#cuopt_sh_client.PDLPSolverMode>`_ for this parameter.
+Server Thin client users should use the :class:`cuopt_sh_client.PDLPSolverMode` for this parameter.

 Iteration Limit
 ^^^^^^^^^^^^^^^